Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 While Yellowstone National Park might be the better known Wyoming summer destination, I really loved its smaller neighbor.
-There is a tremendous variety of things to do in Grand Teton National Park, it is breathtakingly beautiful, and easier to see in a short time.
+Like Yellowstone, Grand Teton is breathtakingly beautiful, there are a tremendous variety of things to do, and it’s easier to see in a short time.

 (Note: I’ve created a map of most of the activities I will mention here; it can be found at the end of this post.)